Glasser (musician)

-Cameron Mesirow (born 1983 or 1984), known professionally as Glasser, is an American singer, songwriter, and record producer signed to True Panther Sounds.
-She released her debut EP, Apply, on May 26, 2009, followed by debut studio album Ring on September 24, 2010.
-Her second studio album, Interiors, was released on October 4, 2013.
+Cameron Mesirow, (born 1983) known professionally as Glasser, is an American singer, songwriter, and record producer.
+Signed to True Panther Sounds, she released her debut EP Apply in 2009.
+Her debut studio album Ring followed in 2010.
+Her second studio album Interiors was released in 2013.
+After a hiatus, Mesirow returned to the Glasser project with the 2023 studio album Crux.

 Early life

 Mesirow was born in Boston, Massachusetts.
 Her father is a member of the Blue Man Group in Berlin, and her mother, Casey Cameron, is one of the founders of new wave band Human Sexual Response.
 Following her parents' divorce, she relocated to the San Francisco Bay Area at age ten.
 She had some piano lessons as a child, and performed in musicals at school.
 Mesirow eventually studied German and literature at San Francisco State University, where she met Foreign Born singer Matt Popieluch, who helped draw out her songwriting abilities.